Quite simply, a reverse mortgage is a loan that pays the borrower instead of the borrower paying the loan.

-The borrower signs the reverse mortgage closing papers and receive their funds after three business days have passed.
+The borrower signs the reverse mortgage closing papers and receives their funds after three business days have passed.

 If there are any existing mortgages on the property, proceeds from the reverse mortgage must first be used to pay off and remove all current liens with the remaining amount to be disbursed as a lump sum, an equity line or a combination of both.